 Tip: Make a copy of your codes and save them somewhere safe. 🔑

-If you don’t have access to your backup codes, you can ask a workspace owner or admin to manually disable 2FA for your account.
-If you’re a workspace owner and you can’t sign in, you’ll need to contact the workspace primary owner to help disable 2FA for you.
+If you’ve got a new phone or don’t have access to your backup codes, you can ask a workspace owner or admin to manually disable 2FA for your account.
+If you’re a workspace owner and you can’t sign in, you’ll need to contact the workspace primary owner for help.